 - What perspective or angle is uniquely mine?

-Your positioning should be specific.
-"Software engineer" is generic.
+Your positioning should be specific. "software engineer" is generic.
 "Backend engineer who writes about building reliable payment systems at scale" is a brand.

 Positioning Examples

-- "Data scientist demystifying machine learning for business audiences"
+- "data scientist demystifying machine learning for business audiences"

 - "UX designer focused on accessibility and inclusive design"